How long does a counselling session go for?

 You're also welcome to bring along anything else that you think might be relevant

 (e.g. doctors certificates, psychology reports, any notes you may have written etc.).

 Can I book an after-hours appointment?

 Madeline is now offering Saturday morning appointments every fortnight.
 Please note that these appointments incur a higher fee.

 What can I expect from the first appointment?

 When you arrive you will be greeted by our lovely receptionists and then provided with some paperwork to fill out including a brief (1-page) questionnaire.
 Once completed, your counselling session can begin.
 The main aims for the initial session are for Madeline to get to know you and what issues have brought you to therapy as well as for Madeline to understand what you're hoping to get out of therapy (if you're not sure that's okay!).
 This is also an opportunity for you to ask any questions and decide whether you think Madeline will be a good fit for you.

 What are some common reasons people seek help from a psychologist?

 People seek help for a broad range of reasons.
-These include everyday problems such as work stress, relationship troubles or coping with illness as well as problems such as depression, anxiety, grief, drug and alcohol issues, trauma, bullying, eating disorders, self-esteem and confidence issues, gambling, LGBTI issues etc.
+These include everyday problems such as work stress, relationship troubles or coping with illness as well as problems such as depression, anxiety, grief, substance issues, trauma, bullying, disordered eating, low self-esteem etc.